Sir-Lancaster/CupidCode/Documentation/Design/HighLevel/high_level_design.md

 The database persists all critical application data, including users, profiles, matches, chat messages, financial transactions, and notification logs.
 It provides transactional integrity, supports relational queries, and ensures long-term data durability.

 - **Technologies/Versions**
-SQLite is used during development for its simplicity and lightweight setup.
+SQLite is currently used for both development and the current deployment for its simplicity and lightweight setup.

 - **Internal Interfaces**
-Django models serve as the primary abstraction for interacting with the database.
+Django models serve as the primary abstraction for interacting with the database, with models defined for User, Dater, Cupid, Gig, Quest, Message, and Feedback entities.
 Repository/service layers may be introduced to separate business logic from persistence logic.